On Being a Sex Addiction Therapist

 on being a sex addiction therapist...

-This article expands on a recent interview about what sex addiction therapy is and why I am honored to call this my profession.
+This article expands on a recent interview with the Masters in Counseling podcast about what sex addiction therapy is and why I am honored to call this my profession.

 by Staci Sprout, LICSW, CSAT